 Jesus sent the men on ahead while He went to pray.
 Although we are not told about what His prayers contained, we can be sure that He was lifting up these disciples as they had become His family and were heading for their next lesson in faith.

-When evening came, the boat was in the middle of the lake, and he was alone on land.
-He saw the disciples straining at the oars, because the wind was against them.
-About the fourth watch of the night he went out to them, walking on the lake.
-He was about to pass by them,
+When night came, the boat was out on the lake, and he was by himself on land.
+He saw that they were having difficulty rowing, because the wind was against them; so at around four o'clock in the morning he came toward them, walking on the lake!
+He meant to come alongside them;

 Why would Jesus see the disciples "straining at the oars" and yet be "about to pass by them"?
 Jesus will not barge in and do anything in our lives.
 If we want to continue straining and struggling to do things on our own, He will let us.

-but when they saw him walking on the lake, they thought he was a ghost.
-They cried out, because they all saw him and were terrified.
-Immediately he spoke to them and said, 'Take courage!
-It is I. Don't be afraid.'
-Then he climbed into the boat with them, and the wind died down.
-They were completely amazed, for they had not understood about the loaves; their hearts were hardened.
+but when they saw him walking on the lake, they thought it was a ghost and let out a shriek; for they had all seen him and were terrified.
+However, he spoke to them.
+"Courage," he said, "it is I. Stop being afraid!"
+He got into the boat with them, and the wind ceased.
+They were completely astounded, for they did not understand about the loaves; on the contrary, their hearts had been made stone-like.

 The disciples did not recognize Jesus and so cried out in fear.
 The same type of thing happens in our lives many times.
 If we are not looking to see God at work in our lives, we will not recognize His hand and we may think that we are alone.
 He calmed them and the wind down but we see they did not understand what had happened.
 A hardened heart can not feel and we see here that their hearts were hardened concerning the things that they had seen Jesus do.
 They had seen the multiplication of the loaves and fishes but did not let it sink into their hearts and change their understanding of Jesus and the natural world.

-When they had crossed over, they landed at Gennesaret and anchored there.
-As soon as they got out of the boat, people recognized Jesus.
-They ran throughout that whole region and carried the sick on mats to wherever they heard he was.
-And wherever he went - into villages, towns or countryside - they placed the sick in the marketplaces.
-They begged him to let them touch even the edge of his cloak, and all who touched him were healed.
+After they had made the crossing, they landed at Ginosar and anchored.
+As soon as they got out of the boat, the people recognized him and began running around throughout that whole region and bringing sick people on their stretchers to any place where they heard he was.
+Wherever he went, in towns, cities or country, they laid the sick in the marketplaces.
+They begged him to let them touch even the tzitzit on his robe, and all who touched it were healed.

 People brought their loved ones from all over the region to be healed.
 Everyone that touched Jesus was healed and it reminds us that all who come to Jesus will be healed spiritually and saved for eternity.
 These people did not understand this yet but they acted in faith with what they knew.
 They had heard that this man could heal their loved ones physically and they believed it and took action.
 This, too, would have been a lesson and an encouragement to the disciples as they were being stretched in their faith.
 Likewise, Jesus asks us to live out our faith because when we put it into action we will grow.